HariSekhon/Knowledge-Base/travel.md

   but the Coconut Shake and Mango Passion Special are particularly good (I was getting one of these two daily)
 - [Umami](https://maps.app.goo.gl/LcKVp4C6sZ72t1Nv6) - Japanese chain in the mall food courts, cheap and cheerful for a bento box, my pick if you're caught in a mall food caught with too much fast food
+- [Favoreat](https://maps.app.goo.gl/pJXGbtYvb6EPHU6A9) - outside City Center Deira Mall, it has an Ethiopian menu that is good with that special sour pancake thing they do with a variety of foods on it
 - [Al Rigga Night Market](https://maps.app.goo.gl/dVxrrWQwxGW1KoNQ7) - full of cheap eats, and the market opposite, bustling at midnight, open until 2am.